yazanalqasem/iPass2.0NativeAndroidSDK/README.md

 ### Available Databases

 - In the Pre-packaged Database, system allows you to choose between three types of databases.
-Currently this database only allows to scan Jordanian ID cards as well as passports from other countries.

 - **DataBaseDownloading.availableDataSources.basicJordan**
   - This database stores all types of documents for Jordan but only passports for other countries.
 It does not include authentication checks.